feynmantf/unsplit-keyboard/README.md

 - leaf springs (carbon fiber) (1mm)

 ## basic instructions
-**in progress !!**
 - buy all the parts listed above
 - get the pcb printed (from jlcpcb or some other service)
 - get the plate, case, and leaf springs printed
 - flash firmware and test the board to make sure everything works
-- clip stabilizers into plate or screw them into pcb as necessary
+- screw stabilizers into pcb
 - align and place plate on top of pcb
 - clip switches into place and slot them into the pcb
 - solder switches to the pcb (locations marked on pcb)